everfacture/everfacture/README.md

 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)

 8+ years in China taught me that systems are just games with rules you can learn.
-Now trying to build at the intersection of AI, Sourcing & logistics.

 ---

 ## 🚀 Projects